Management and Marketing

 A digital story of a marketing campaign

-Adobe Spark aided, digital storytelling is used as a reflective assessment strategy.
+This project utlises Adobe Spark to create digital storytelling as a reflective assessment.
 This assessment is built on technology literacy, critical literacy, information literacy, effort, progress, and competencies gained through Marketing Strategy and Planning subject which is an outcome subject of the Marketing undergraduate program.
 The assessment requires collating text, audio & video recordings, visuals and sounds to create digital stories to reflect overall learning experience of the subject and demonstrate communication skills and digital literacies through evaluations of marketing campaign of a chosen firm.

 I always enjoy a good story, who wouldn't?
 Overcoming the monster, rags to riches, the quest, voyage and return, comedy, tragedy and rebirth, you name it, I am here to listen.
 Stories touch the deepest levels of our hearts, activating rational thinking at the same time and, inspiring us to ponder the next course of actions.
 Because of this very reason, I use storytelling as an assessment technique to inspire students, enabling them to see a place where imagination meets rationality.